niwakoki/demoSTAR/README.md

 # STAR demo for beginners

-This is the demo STAR softwares for beginners.
+This is the demo STAR for beginners to make it easy for beginners to use STAR.

 ## How to download and run demo STAR?
 (For Linux/Mac user)